tsheiner/teaching/pd_2/project_2_handout.md

 - Each device must start outside the arena
 - Each device will have exactly 3 minutes, including set up time, to complete its dance and put out the candle.
 - Device must be powered by stored mechanical energy; no chemical or electrical power
+- You may not drown (!!!!) or knock over the candle
+- Messy devices fail automatically
+- The performance will take place in the central atrium of the CCAC Design Campus

 ## Materials